clockspot/arduino-clock/README.md

 The alarm is always shown in 24h format so you can tell AM from PM.

 * Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
-* When the alarm sounds, press any button to snooze it, or briefly hold any button to silence it (it will give a short beep, and the display will blink once).
+* When the alarm sounds, press any button to snooze it, and again to cancel the snooze, which will silence it until the next alarm time (it will give a short low beep, and the display will blink once).
 * **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
 In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
 The [Alt button](#the-alt-button) can be set to toggle the skip setting.

 ### Countdown Timer

 The countdown timer can be set up to 18 hours, and can be configured as an interval timer in the [options menu](#options-menu).

 * The timer will begin running as soon as you finish setting it.
-If you switch to another display, the timer will continue to run in the background (but will clear if power is lost).
+If you switch to another display, the timer will continue to run in the background.
+If power is lost, the timer will clear.
 * To cancel the running timer, hold **Select** while the timer is displayed.
-* When the timer runs out, press any button to silence.
+* When the timer sounds, press any button to silence it.

 ### The Alt Button